uprev-mrt/utility-polypacket/README.md

 * -o is the output directory, this is where the code and documentation will be generated
 * -c tells the script to generate pure C code for embedded

+>all functions will start with the prefix 'pp'. but the 'prefix' attribute can be used in the xml to set a different prefix. this allows the use of multiple services/protocols in a single project without conflict

 Code Example:
 ```
 #include "SampleProtocol.h"

 uint8_t buffer[1024];
 char printBuf[1024];

 //Handlers for packets are declared weak in service